Links on Android Authority may earn us a commission. Learn more.

 How to clear cookies, cache, and browsing history in Firefox

 Surfing the web is always fun, but there’s a lot of data collected when you’re doing your browsing.
-It’s good practice to clear cookies and other saved data on public devices like library computers or shared family computers, so others who use those devices can’t access your accounts or find information on you using your browsing history.
+It’s good practice to clear cookies and other saved data on public devices so others who use those devices can’t access your accounts or find information on you using your browsing history.
 On your personal device, it’s good to clear Firefox cookies, cache, and history once in a while to clear space and reduce the amount that websites are tracking you.

 JUMP TO KEY SECTIONS